 For suppliers

-- No extra cost- MOQ lowers the cost of inventory management for suppliers by preventing overproduction and decreasing the chance of non-usage.
+• No extra cost- MOQ lowers the cost of inventory management for suppliers by preventing overproduction and decreasing the chance of non-usage.
 This leads to a higher overall financial performance through more effective use of resources, reduced waste, and cheaper expenses.

-- Boosts Revenue- Setting a minimum order quantity and obtaining payment for a specific number of units and a minimum order quantity (MOQ) aids suppliers in improving their cash flow.
+• Boosts Revenue – Setting a minimum order quantity obtaining payment for a specific number of units, and setting a low MOQ aids suppliers to have a healthy cash flow.
 It gives the suppliers a better understanding of their revenue.

 For buyers

-- Long-term support from suppliers: Bulk purchases can help you build a long-term relationship with a supplier, facilitating better future negotiations and cost savings.
+• Long-term support from suppliers: Bulk purchases can help you build a long-term relationship with a supplier, facilitating better future negotiations and cost savings.

 Multi-stop Deliveries Made Simple and Faster with Upper